Tired of your debt and wondering if refinancing student loans could help?

 How Does Refinancing Student Loans Work?

+Refinancing means you finance your existing loan, typically with a new loan at a lower interest rate.
 With a lower interest rate, your monthly bills should be lower.
-If you pay the same amount you were paying before refinancing, more of your payment will go toward principal.
-Thus, this would lower your balance of amount you owe and allow you to pay off your loan faster.
+BUT if you pay the same amount you were paying before refinancing, more of your payment will go toward principal and you’ll be able to knock your loan off a heck of a lot faster.

 Student Loan Refinancing Example